Route Grade Votings

 Total votes cast 43

-14m.
-From the tip of the slab make a hard move to start and then go.
-Delicate and unprotected - it feels like an E2!
+From the tip of the slab, make a hard friction move to start and then just go.
+Unprotected but a belayer on the left is sensible!

 I thought the last vote sorted all this,it seemed opinion was settled at E2 5b if you don`t belay high on the left.
 E1 5c means nothing for this route which is 5b but unprotected!! surely this grade suggests well protected 5c climbing!

 The fluttery heart symbol might be a clue.

 I suspect a long reach is quite useful as well

 Dangerously undergraded at E1, there is no easy escape once on the arete. diud strangler the same day and found this just as scary.
 E2 at least.